Xeway/ERC/README.md

 **Type: `uint256`**\
 **Format: _seconds_**

 Duration during which the buyer may exercise the option.
 This period start at the `expiration`'s date.
+After this time range, buyer can't exercise and writer can retrieve his collateral.

 #### `premiumToken`
 **Type: `address` (`IERC20`)**